iwalletmobile/i_toast/README.md

 ## Features

-- **Title and subtitle content:** iToast allows including both title and subtitle content in the toast messages.
+- **Title and description content:** iToast allows including both title and description content in the toast messages.
 - **Complementary content with an icon or custom widget:** Users can add icons or custom widgets to enhance the toast messages.
 - **Display duration as desired:** iToast provides options to specify the duration for which the toast message is displayed.
 - **Customizable background color, border color, and border radius:** Users can customize the background color, border color, and border radius of the toast messages according to their preferences.